A beautiful hot spring town nestled on a hillside

 One of the more newly developed areas of Hakone , Gora was nothing more than a barren wasteland filled with rocks until the beginning of the 1900s.
 It is said that the name Gora comes from these rocks since they resemble tortoise shells, or kora in Japanese.
 Following the discovery of a hot spring and the construction of a railway, the area developed into a famous hot spring town.

 Gora is accessible from Tokyo via train.

 There is more to Gora than hot springs.
 One of the most popular sightseeing destinations is Gora Park, located close to Gora Station.
-This French-style park features fountains, rose gardens, two greenhouses, and a teahouse.
+This French-style park features fountains, rose gardens, three greenhouses, and a teahouse.
 There is also a craft house where you can try your hand at glass blowing and pottery.